Attacks on internet banking users are becoming more complex and hard to detect.

 Group-IB is one of the global leaders in preventing and investigating high-tech crimes and online fraud.
 Since 2003, the company has been active in the field of computer forensics and information security, protecting the largest international companies against financial losses and reputation risks.

-We are recognised by Gartner, Forrester and IDC as a leading threat intelligence vendor provides a unique insight into threats originating in Russia and Eastern Europe.
+We are recognised by Gartner, Forrester and IDC as a leading threat intelligence vendor that provides a unique insight into threats originating in Russia and Eastern Europe.
 Group-IB is also recommended by the Organization for Security and Co-operation in Europe (OSCE).